Who’s securing my digital building?

 Digital buildings integrate technology and equipment to proactively predict faults, monitor performance in real time, and provide predictive insights regarding building systems and facilities.
 Not long ago, a typical office property supported very basic services such as phone and electrical systems, HVAC and an IT network.
 An average building of today is more digital – having advanced building networks, security cameras, lighting, advanced sensors, badging system and more.

-With these smarter digital building now talking to us on every level how can we protect this information?
-A particular crucial consideration (which needs to be part and parcel of any venture into digital buildings), is how you’re going to going to handle cybersecurity.
+With these smarter digital building now talking to us on every level, how can we protect all of this information?
+A particular crucial consideration (which needs to be part and parcel of any venture into digital buildings), is how you’re going to going to handle cybersecurity on an ongoing basis.

 Any digital initiative that leaves cybersecurity concerns on the backburner, puts companies in the worst possible position.
 You will often find yourself halting progress so you can patch up the security issues, which means that inevitably, you won’t be moving fast enough to compete.